Legoland Malaysia is a world-class family theme park in Johor. It opened in September 2012 and is Legoland's first theme

 Dining outlets include Pizza Mania, Market Restaurant and Jungle Café.

-From time to time rides are closed for routine maintenance.
-To avoid disappointment it is better to check on Legoland's official website to ensure all rides are working on your proposed date.
+The theme park often closes on Wednesdays and from time to time certain rides are closed for routine maintenance.
+To avoid disappointment it is better to check on Legoland's official website to ensure that the park is open and all rides are working on your proposed date.

 TIP: You can get up to 20% discount on Legoland Malaysia prices by buying online through Tripcarte's secure website with instant ticketing, fully refundable and hassle free e-tickets.
-The underlined prices below are the official walk-in prices and the prices in bold are Tripcarte's prices.
+The strikethrough prices below are the official walk-in prices and the prices in bold are Tripcarte's prices.

 Theme park | Adult